Kotlin/kotlinx.coroutines/docs/flow.md

 This property of a flow is called _context preservation_.

 So, by default, code in the `flow { ... }` builder runs in the context that is provided by a collector of the corresponding flow.
-For example, consider implementation of `foo` that prints the thread it is called on and emits three numbers:
+For example, consider the implementation of `foo` that prints the thread it is called on and emits three numbers:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">